superior57/superior57/README.md

 ## Hi 👋 I am Elite King who helps you to turn on your Idea.
-## [ React.JS - Redux / Next.js / Vue.js / Angular / TypeScript / Node.js / Express ]
+<span style="font-size: 5rem">[ React.JS - Redux / Next.js / Vue.js / Angular / TypeScript / Node.js / Express ]</span>

 As a senior frontend & backend web developer, I have rich experience & history for 8 years over in the web field.